getodk/docs/briefcase-vs-aggregate.rst

 ODK Briefcase as a replacement for ODK Aggregate
 --------------------------------------------------

-ODK Briefcase can pull data directly off ODK Collect devices, but does not support pushing blank forms to ODK Collect.
+ODK Briefcase can pull data directly off ODK Collect devices but does not support pushing blank forms to ODK Collect.
 To use ODK Briefcase as a replacement for ODK Aggregate, you must manually install the forms on your ODK Collect device.

 To manually install forms onto your ODK Collect device: